Sudoblark/Butterchase/readme.md

 #### Optimisation
 - [ ] Separate out items into individual files, with one main file with the array similar to how traps are organised
+- [ ] Change entire game to use smarter controls: goDirection * x will move in x direction; equip item will equip the item; attack * x will attack x times

 #### Levels